 This ride does have a villain who we are chasing through the galaxy.

-But once the ride starts and you are listening to the music and flying through space, we think the “scary” factor melts away and shouldn’t bother most kids.
+But once the ride starts and you listen to the music and fly through space, we think the “scary” factor melts away and shouldn’t bother most kids.